lisp-mirror/lqml/examples/meshtastic/readme.md

 your device doesn't have a display (like the RAK starter kit), just use `123456`.

-On iOS pairing is not needed beforehand, because it will ask for pairing and PIN during BLE ini.
+Pairing of your LoRa radios is generally not needed beforehand, except on android, where you need to start the app only after successful pairing.

-If your android phone says "no BLE devices found" (see logcat output), you might need to uninstall an eventual app which used the LoRa radio before, and restart the phone.
+If your android phone says "no BLE devices found" (see logcat output), you might need to unpair the devices and pair them again.

-On Linux you might need to restart the bluetooth service if you want to pair a different device (after already pairing a first one).
+On Linux you might sometimes also need to unpair and pair again, if there are errors when trying to connect.

-To choose which app instance will use which device, set both name and address in [main.lisp](lisp/main.lisp), and set one app to `*device-1*` and the other to `*device-2*`.